azamd/PROJET-SDL/README.md

 The game is composed of a main menu and 3 levels.

-# Idea Of The Game
+# GAMEPLAY

-A knight passes 3 levels, Every level exists in a different place
+A knight passes 3 levels,

+Every level exists in a different place

-In every single level, the knight will face enemies, will solve puzzles & riddles and will search for the gemstones.
+In every single level, the knight will face enemies and will solve puzzles & riddles.

-# How To run
+He will search for the gemstones.

+# HOW TO RUN

 You need [SDL 1.2](http://www.libsdl.org/download-1.2.php) to run this game.
 - libsdl1.2-dev, libsdl-gfx1.2-dev, libsdl-ttf2.0-dev, libsdl-image1.2-dev, libsdl-mixer1.2-dev